blackducksoftware/bdio/specification.md

 `creator`
 : `https://blackducksoftware.github.io/bdio#hasCreator`
-: The user who created the BDIO document.
-This property should be specified for the named graph.
+: The user and/or host who created the BDIO document.
+The host portion must be prefixed with an "@" sign.
 : _Allowed on: `@graph`_
 : _Range: `Default`_